jaimeadf/git-link/README.md

 # GitLink
 A simple and easy-to-use tool to download or create download links to single files or directories of GitHub repositories.
+You can try it on [git-link.vercel.app](https://git-link.vercel.app).

 ## How to use it: